This global movement began with a simple question.

-Such was the initial exchange between Teresa Coles and Cathy Monetti in the summer of 1998.
-As principals of Riggs Partners, an advertising agency in Columbia, South Carolina, the pair put plans in motion to make their idea of pulling an all-nighter for charity a reality.
-Soon after, CreateAthon was born.
+As Teresa Coles and Cathy Monetti debated the concept one summer evening in 1998, a light came on.
+The principals of Riggs Partners, an advertising agency in Columbia, South Carolina, soon put plans in motion to make pulling an all-nighter for charity a reality.
+That’s when CreateAthon was born.

-To hear Teresa tell it, her biggest concern wasn’t if they could get all the work done—it was whether or not Riggs Partners’ rag-tag crew of volunteers could even stay awake for 24 hours.
-Turns out, they did just fine.
+Looking back, their biggest concern wasn’t all the work; it was whether or not Riggs Partners’ rag-tag crew of volunteers could even stay awake for 24 hours.
+Spoiler alert — they did.

 After meeting Net Impact at Taproot’s Summit, CreateAthon has worked with them on how to expand pro bono marathons to their membership.

 CreateAthon has served as roundtable leaders and panelists at conferences led by the champion of corporate, group and individual volunteerism in the US.

 Headquartered in Paris and recognized as an early leader in international pro bono, CreateAthon helped the team implement the marathon service model.